University of Winnipeg lacking adequate counselling services

 Day waited a month to be told he would only receive help if it was an emergency.

-'There’s a realization that we can’t be a health system as well as an education system.' - Jeremy Read, senior executive officer and advisor to Lloyd Axworthy
+- Jeremy Read, senior executive officer and advisor to Lloyd Axworthy

 “I was asked if it was very important, if it was a crisis, and it wasn’t,” said Day.
 “So they said there wasn’t really a spot available in the foreseeable future, counsellor-wise.”